 What is Data Validation

-For a working example, let’s say we are allowing a user to login and we have the following requirements for the input:
+Let’s say we are allowing a user to register with our app.
+We might have the following requirements for their input:

-- Must be at least 2 characters in length
+- Must be at least 6 characters in length.

 Built in Rule Class

 As I mentioned earlier Laravel actually comes with some built in classes for building validation rules, however it only allows for the creation of the

 unique rules (at the time of writing).
 I would hate to reinvent the wheel, so I incorporated them into this builder and calls to these rules are proxied internally to the built in validation rules on the fly.

 One thing to keep in mind is that the built in rules have additional methods of their own for building up the validation logic, so you must call any methods on a built in rule directly after the initial call to it.
 As a example if we want to ensure that the users email is unique in the database, but we want to ignore a specific users ID we could do something like this…

 Here you can see the built in

 ignore method call on it.
 This ignore method is proxied to the unique rule and so are any following method calls until another rule is encountered, in this case